Presenting Book Smugglers Publishing

 Speculative Fiction Series

 Speculative Fiction is an annual, not-for-profit, Hugo Award-winning publication that collects the best and most provocative online reviews, essays, and commentary from across SFF fandom.
 The goal is to feature a new pair of editors each year who will curate the anthology in tandem, and will open for submissions from the general public over the course of the year.

-Speculative Fiction 2015, edited by Foz Meadows and Mark Oshiro, is currently closed to submissions and will be on sale May 10, 2016.
+Speculative Fiction 2015, edited by Foz Meadows and Mark Oshiro, is currently closed to submissions and will be on sale this summer.

 About us: What We Look For & Submission Guidelines